You are here

 Some medicines may contain substances that might cause an allergic reaction in some people.
 Unlike foods, most medicines are not required to list all their ingredients on the label.
 The active ingredient will always be on the medicine label, but only some inactive ingredients, also called excipients, must be on the label.
-Also, some potential allergens, such as impurities from manufacturing, may not be on the label.

-Medicine labels are being improved to make it easier for you to find important information.
-These changes will mean that over time more medicines will be labelled with information on allergens.
+Medicine labels are also being improved to make it easier for you to find important information.
+These changes will mean that over time more medicines will be labelled with information on more allergens.
 You can search the list below for potential allergens that must be declared.

 Better Medicine Labels

 Medicine companies were given time to redesign their labels to meet new rules .
 While labels are changing, it is important to ask your doctor, pharmacist or other health professional about food allergen content in medications.

 Most medicines should be meeting the new label rules, but there may be old labels on some existing stock.
 Also, some medicine companies were not able to meet the new rules in time due to the impacts of COVID-19 and asked for consent to supply medicines with old labels for a short period.